 When Russia formally requested that the UK submit a sample of its evidence to the Organisation for the Prevention of Chemical Weapons (OPCW), May refused the request.
 Why?
 The only logical reason that can be deduced, is that no evidence exists.

 Suspicions that the UK’s role in the crisis is not that of the honest broker were further heightened after it was revealed that on March 14, the country blocked a Russia-drafted UN Security Council statement calling for an urgent inquiry into the incident.
+May claimed that the nerve agent used to kill Mr Skripal and his daughter was Novichok, developed in the USSR.
+Naturally, in order to determine its identity, the UK experts would have had a sample of it.
+Since neither the USSR, nor Russia, have ever been known to export Novichok, it can reasonably be assumed that it was synthesized by scientists working at the UK’s only chemical weapons facility at Porton Down.

 Compared with the histrionics of May and the establishment mass media, the leader of the opposition, Jeremy Corbyn, has been far more circumspect and rational in his approach to the issue.
 There is a very good reason for this.